mindietea/game-dev-projects/README.md

 This was a solo side project and quick implementation a fun idea I had for a game.
 The game will periodically capture an image of you from your laptop camera and send it to Microsoft's Emotion API for analysis.
 An angry face will create an attack, and a sad face will create a defense.

 Made with Javascript and Microsoft's Emotion API.

+## Lone | Writing + Game project

+A narrative-focused game with deeply personal themes.

+I wrote the narrative as well as the code, and worked with an artist and musician.
+Written for a writing class at the Nanyang Technological University during my study abroad in Singapore.

 ## Shroom Game | EGaDS Game Jam 2016
 Point-and-click, grow mushrooms using spores collected from platformer levels.
 My first Unity game and first game in general.